Skip to main content Skip to navigation

 Before joining the MAS CDT, I completed my undergraduate master's in physics at the University of Warwick, with my final year project focussing on electron microscopy in perovskite materials.
 After completing the master's year of the MAS CDT, I carried out my PhD over the next three years.
 My PhD targeted the development of electrochemical scanning probe microscopy techniques.
 This involved the fabrication of nanoelectrodes with existing and novel methodology, additionally, characterisation was carried out using typical electrochemical methods and electron microscopy.
 Another key area was the use of software and programming, a great deal of time was spent using MATLAB to analyse data and LabVIEW to control the microscopy equipment.
 As part of my PhD, I published two papers, one was a contribution to a review and the other was a direct result of my PhD project.

 I submitted my thesis in October 2019 and completed my viva in March 2020, during this time I started working as a Technology Analyst for my current employer IDTechEx in Cambridge.
 IDTechEx is an independent market research and business intelligence company in the area of emerging technologies.
 The company provides both “off the shelf” market research reports, bespoke consulting projects, one-on-one analyst time and presents at or attends a large variety of global events.
 The company provides these services for a range of customers from large materials suppliers to mining companies and research institutes.
-I started within the electric vehicles team producing reports on “Thermal Management for Electric Vehicles” and worked on a bespoke consultancy project for the International Copper Association.
+I started within the electric vehicles team producing reports on “Thermal Management for Electric Vehicles” and worked on a bespoke consultancy project for an international materials association.
 Within the first two months, I had travelled to the US and Europe presenting my research to representatives from various companies with differing backgrounds.
 Since then, I have branched out into other areas such as advanced materials and 5G, continuing to produce research reports, bespoke studies and presenting at conferences.
 Read More

 There are several areas that my PhD studies helped in acquiring and carrying out my current job.
 The interview process for this position required submission of a CV and covering letter, a phone screening and then a final presentation on an unfamiliar topic with questions following.
 Throughout my PhD, I presented many times to my group, other departments and at external conferences, these were always followed up with a significant number of questions.
 This was one of the most important skills to develop as it not only prepared me for the presentation portion of the interview process but also to have greater confidence in my work and respond to questions in an effective manner.
 A skill that has been key in my time at IDTechEx is the research process and embedding myself in areas that were not my initial expertise, in a timely fashion.
 This is often the case for PhD students as they attempt to find new lines of thought or embark on new methodologies and projects throughout their studies.
 Whilst my current role does not involve any explicit programming, the understanding of programming and a core level of computing proficiency has proved extremely useful for general productivity and logical reasoning (even if jobs outside of academia mostly use excel).
 General writing skills are also very useful but may have to be tailored away from academic writing, depending on the industry you move onto.